 The project is supported by the Coalville Frontage Improvement Scheme which aims to improve the vitality and viability of Coalville town centre by supporting the long term sustainability and carrying out architecturally sympathetic repairs of the town’s traditional shopping streets.

 The architect will deliver the technical design development works required in line with Stages 2-4, inclusive, of the RIBA Plan of Work 2013.
-All architectural works required to the front evaluation of the building will be in compliance with the Coalville Frontage Improvement Scheme Design Guide attached at Appendix 1.
+All architectural works required to the front evaluation of the building will be in compliance with the Draft Coalville Frontage Improvement Scheme Design Guide attached at Appendix 1.

 Background to the Project